rs/rest-layer/README.md

 A powerful and extensible [validation engine](#resource-configuration) make sure that data comes pre-validated to your [custom storage handlers](#data-storage-handler).
 Generic resource handlers for [MongoDB](http://github.com/rs/rest-layer-mongo), [ElastiSearch](http://github.com/rs/rest-layer-es) and other databases are also available so you have few to no code to write to make the whole system work.

 Moreover, REST Layer let you create a graph API by linking resources between them.
-Thanks to its advanced [field selection](field-selection) syntax (and coming support of GraphQL), you can gather resources and their dependencies in a single request, saving you from costly network roundtrips.
+Thanks to its advanced [field selection](#field-selection) syntax or [GraphQL](#graphql) support, you can gather resources and their dependencies in a single request, saving you from costly network roundtrips.

 REST Layer is composed of several packages:

 * [rest](https://godoc.org/github.com/rs/rest-layer/rest): Holds the `net/http` handler responsible for the implementation of the RESTful API.
+* [gql](https://godoc.org/github.com/rs/rest-layer/gql): Holds a `net/http` handler to expose the API using the GraphQL protocol.
 * [schema](https://godoc.org/github.com/rs/rest-layer/schema): Provides a validation framework for the API resources.
 * [resource](https://godoc.org/github.com/rs/rest-layer/resource): Defines resources, manages the resource graph and manages the interface with resource storage handler.